Web Content Accessibility Guidelines (WCAG) – What is it?

 - Web accessibility evaluation tool developers

 - Others who want or need a standard for web accessibility, including for mobile accessibility

 Conforming to the most current WCAG criteria will ensure that your website and digital assets are easily accessed and understood by most users, both with and without disabilities.

 WCAG standards are based upon criteria categorized under four digital accessibility principles of online content that form the acronym POUR: Perceivable, Operable, Understandable, and Robust.
-Compliance issues usually fall into one of these categories:
+Compliance issues usuA11y fall into one of these categories:

 Perceivable – Users need to access and comprehend all the information on your website.
 Include alternative text (Alt text) for all images and non-text content; add closed captions to multimedia content such as videos; provide options for time-based media; increase the contrast ratio to make text in the foreground distinguishable from a color background.